AP Top 25: Ohio State jumps Clemson to 3rd; Wisconsin falls

 OUT

-— Missouri is the latest team to lose its first game after moving into the ranking.
-The Tigers fell out after getting upset at Vanderbilt.
+— Missouri is the latest team to lose right after moving into the Top 25 for the first time this season.
+The Tigers were upset by Vanderbilt.

 — Washington is out again after losing a thriller to No. 11 Oregon.